-So most studies find that online mindfulness courses yield similar results than in person interventions.
+So most studies find that online mindfulness courses yield similar results than in-person interventions.
 However, a few issues affect the outcome.

 - First, a part of the psychological work in MBSR and MBCT courses comes from the reflections and questions asked by participants.
 One can learn a lot by just listening to what other people report and it makes that all of us have problems.
-Online version can incorporate this feature in forums and discussion boards, but not everybody will use this facility.
+Online versions can incorporate this feature in forums and discussion boards, but not everybody will use this facility.

 - A last possible pitfall is the instructor.
 Not all instructors are equal.
 When I started to become an instructor, I had over a decade of experience in meditation. unfortunately, some fellow students learned about mindfulness less than a year before starting the training.
 Obviously, not everybody had the same background.
 Obviously, the online market reflects this trend, so when choosing a course, you need to be very careful.
-That is why I only recommend course from reputable teachers!
+That is why I only recommend courses from reputable teachers!

 Advantages of online interventions

 - The first is flexibility.
 Online classes have no fixed schedule!
 You can do them whenever you want from wherever you want.
-No in person class can compete with this.
+No in-person class can compete with this.
 When I started out with mindfulness, I had to search for a long time to find one close enough to my house at a time that I could attend.

 - The second advantage is that you can take the course multiple times for the same price.
-Usually online courses remain available after completion.
+Usually, online courses remain available after completion.
 I think this is a huge bonus as reviewing this kind of material for a second time is very beneficial.

-- Thirdly, you now potentially have access to world renowned teachers.
+- Thirdly, you now potentially have access to world-renowned teachers.
 Something that is very unlikely when you do this in person.
 Taking a class with Jon Kabat-Zinn is a possibility if you want.

-Psychological outcomes (like improvement in depression, anxiety and stress) seem to be on par with the offline version.
+Psychological outcomes (like improvement in depression, anxiety, and stress) seem to be on par with the offline version.